JinqianPan/hipergator/README.md

 #### 030302 Jupyter kernels

+> [!WARNING]
-Still need to figure out how to do this.
+> Still need time to figure out how to create the personal kernel.

+But the hipergator provides several kernels for Jupyter.
+For now, I just choose the kernel most similar to the personal kernel, and install the package in it.

 ---